kofiarthurs/share-drives/README.md

 <h2>Using Active Directory to Map a Drive</h2>

-You got to ad user and computer, select the users properties, profile, type in the share path and apply.
+You go to AD Users and Computers, select the users properties, Profile, type in the share path and apply.

+<h2>Viewing Jess's share on The Command Line</h2>
+We type net use

+<h2>Viewing Jess's share on REmote Registry</h2>
+We select File, Connect Netork Registry then add Desktop-2, which is the name on Jess's pc.